Skip to Content

 • Set up issue type mapping to allow Jira issues to trigger BPMN processes automatically.

-These settings ensure that your BPMN models are fully integrated into Jira workflows and can be executed smoothly.
+These settings ensure that your BPMN models are fully integrated into Jira workflows—both in Cloud and DC—and can be executed smoothly.

 Step 1: Define Default Values for Jira Integration